clairesarraille/Curriculum-vitae/README.md

 ## Gap Inc. | *Senior Analyst, People Analytics*
 `09/2022 - 05/2023`
   - Managed Power BI migration from manual to automated refresh process, saving 40+ hours per month.
+  - Wrote DAX and M code in Power BI to implement regular refreshes for ethnicity, turnover and staffing dashboards.
   - Wrote Databricks SQL and Python to edit tables for Power BI ingestion based on evolving stakeholder needs.
-  - Managed UAT process with stakeholders and data engineers, resulting in 100% elimination of Power BI errors.
+  - Led UAT process by managing end-to-end testing and release of HR dashboards, collaborating with Old Navy HR, data engineering, and Gap Inc. leadership, and achieving 100% elimination of Power BI errors.
-  - Wrote DAX and M code in Power BI to implement regular refreshes for ethnicity, turnover and staffing dashboards.
+  - Developed comprehensive documentation outlining metric definitions and procedures for refreshing and editing dashboards.

 ***